The Big Picture On The Risks of Real Estate Investment:

 So what happens if the above real estate risks impact a property?

-In the best case scenario, distributions get delayed.
-Instead of starting in Year 1 (or whenever), they get pushed back to Year 2 or 3 or never.
+In the best-case scenario, distributions are delayed.
+Instead of starting in Year 1 (or whenever), they are pushed back to Year 2 or 3 or never.

 You don’t collect the passive income that you thought would start arriving in your bank account.
 But it could be worse.